 Referred to outside agency/department: Complaint referred to other state agency/department.

-Fine assessed: Insurance department assessed monetary penalty against the regulated entity or individual.
+Fine assessed: The Office of the Insurance Commissioner assessed monetary penalty against the regulated entity or individual.

-Referred to other division for possible disciplinary action: Complaint referred elsewhere within insurance department (Legal, Agent Services, Investigations, etc.) based on apparent or suspected violations of state law, etc.
+Referred to other division for possible disciplinary action: Complaint referred elsewhere within the Office of the Insurance Commissioner (Legal, Agent Services, Investigations, etc.) based on apparent or suspected violations of state law, etc.

-Question of fact/contract provision/legal issue: Complaint involves a question of fact, or a question of law involving a contract provision or interpretation thereof, and therefore falls outside the regulatory authority of the insurance department.
+Question of fact/contract provision/legal issue: Complaint involves a question of fact or a question of law involving a contract provision or interpretation thereof, and therefore falls outside the regulatory authority of the Office of the Insurance Commissioner.

-Insufficient information: Complainant failed to provide sufficient information/documentation to warrant further investigation.
+Insufficient information: A consumer failed to provide sufficient information/documentation to warrant further investigation.

-State specific: Insurance department will use a further state-specific code to track data needed for a purpose not shared by other states or the National Association of Insurance Commissioners (NAIC).
+State specific: The Office of the Insurance Commissioner will use a state-specific code to track data needed for a purpose not shared by other states or the National Association of Insurance Commissioners (NAIC).